Dame Julie Andrews(1935–)

 Dame Julia Elizabeth Andrews, DBE

-She was, in the late 1940s, the phenomenon of London-music-hall child performance: she sang for the Royal Family at the Royal Command Performance at the London Palladium on 1 November 1948 at thirteen (singing the same Mignon Polonaise), made her radio debut on BBC Radio's *Educating Archie* in 1950, and went into the touring music-hall circuit through the 1949 to 1953 period alongside her mother and stepfather.
-The American Broadway producer Cy Feuer saw her at twenty in Sandy Wilson's *The Boy Friend* at the Wyndham's Theatre London in October 1954, signed her on a one-year Broadway contract to play the lead in the New York transfer of *The Boy Friend* opening at the Royale Theatre, New York on 30 September 1954 (she sailed for New York the same week), and effectively launched the rest of her career.
+She was the phenomenon of late-1940s London music-hall: she sang for the Royal Family at the Royal Command Performance at the Palladium at thirteen, made her radio debut in 1950, and toured the music-hall circuit through to 1953.
+The American producer Cy Feuer saw her at twenty in Sandy Wilson's The Boy Friend in London and brought her to Broadway to play the lead in its New York transfer, opening in September 1954.

 Achievements